 Timothy Sheader is the Artistic Director of the Open Air Theatre.
 His recent credits here include Arthur Miller's All My Sons in 2014; Harper Lee's To Kill A Mockingbird in 2013, returned 2014; the Gershwin musical Crazy For You in 2011 (transferred to Novello Theatre in 2011); and William Golding's Lord of the Flies in 2011, returned 2015.
 His other credits include the new musical Imagine This at the New London Theatre in 2008.

 "Andrew Lloyd Webber and Tim Rice's 1970 rock-opera take on the last days of Christ was last seen in a stonkingly ghastly arena tour the creators should still be atoning for.
 Tim Sheader's largely stripped-down open-air staging makes it, if not a matter of sacred import, then at least praiseworthy and at times glorious.
 It plays out on and around a set of rusty metal girders and a fallen cross...
 A handful of luxuriant symbolic touches in Sheader's production nod to the musical's camper indulgences.
 Bodies get splashed with colour, as in the heyday of action painting, and glitter mixes with blood."
 The Sunday Times

 "Jesus Christ Superstar should never have been resurrected.
 Its jaunty irreverence may have been provocative in the 1960s but now the only outrage is caused by the banality of the lyrics and bombast of the music.
 Timothy Sheader's production exacerbates matters, with its ugly iron-girder set, largely monochrome costumes, aerobicsclass choreography and undistinguished performances."
 The Sunday Express

-Jesus Christ Superstar in London at the Open Air Theatre, Regent's Park previewed from 11 August 2017, opened on 17 August 2017 and closed on 16 September 2017.
+Jesus Christ Superstar in London at the Open Air Theatre Regent's Park opened on 14 August 2020, and closed on 27 September 2020